Steve King

 The multi-check tool lets users prioritize items they have defined in a previous exercises.

-Science of collaboration
+The Science of Human/AI Collaboration

 (A Conceptual Foundation of the ThinkLet Concept for Collaboration Engineering; Briggs, et. al.)